Practice for SAT Vocabulary

 Colleges compare admission applications based on the applicant’s SAT test score.
 The SAT screens test takers for abilities and skills in Critical Reading, Math and Writing.
 The Critical Reading and Writing section require you to have a strong diction so as to achieve good scores.
-SAT Vocabulary practice will help you do well in these sections as you will not waste time answering question or hassling to understand what the questions mean.
+Practicing for SAT vocabulary will help you do well in these sections as you will not waste time answering question or hassling to understand what the questions mean.
 You will also be able to complete the writing section well and impress the reader with a good vocabulary.
 Studying vocabulary can become very monotonous after a while and hence adaptive techniques and learning schedules should be considered by the test taker.
-Here are ten priceless tips to study for SAT Vocabulary practice.
+Here are ten priceless tips to study for vocabulary.

 - Take pride in learning new words